jchatel/quickmail-next-docs/deliverability/deliverability-ai.md

 # How to assign email accounts to Smart Sending Groups?

-To assign email accounts to smart sending groups, navigate to Channels and select your preferred email accounts.
+To assign email accounts to smart sending groups, navigate to Email page and select your preferred email accounts.
 Then, click on the three horizontal dots and click the color of your preferred smart sending group.
 Once a check icon appears, hit "Apply".

 The color will appear afterwards in the Smart sending groups column.